Pages

 Take Rue Egrimonie wormwood marigold leaves Sage Salendine Balme Rosemary Mugwort Dragons pimpernell; ffetherfew; Burnett sorrell Carduus, Benedic: or Angelica, of each of those

-For bleeding att e Nose
+For bleeding att the Nose

-Take Bole Armoniack & Whitewine & vinegar mixe them together spread it upon a Cloath & lay upon e temples, bruise a little hysope and put into the Bole Armoniack & vinegar & putt a little up the Nostrills
+Take Bole Armoniack & Whitewine & vinegar mixe them together spread it upon a Cloath & lay upon the temples, bruise a little hysope and put into the Bole Armoniack & vinegar & putt a little up the Nostrills

 67